 Shortage of Affordable Housing is a Key Factor Behind Homelessness

 While a lack of affordable housing alone doesn’t explain the increase in homelessness in Canada, it is a major contributor.
 There are millions of people in Canada who spend more than half of their income on housing, and this puts them at serious risk of homelessness.
 Households spending over 30% of their income on rent or mortgage are also at risk.
-In 2016, 1,693,775 households in Canada were spending over 30% of their income on housing.
+A 2021 study showed that 20.9% of households who rent or own their home spend more than 30% of their income on housing.
+These households have an increased danger of homelessness.

 What is Being Done to Tackle Homelessness in Canada?